Learning to rank: Pointwise approach

 In this case, it is assumed that each query-document pair in the training data has a numerical or ordinal score.
 Then the learning-to-rank problem can be approximated by a regression problem — given a single query-document pair, predict its score.
 Formally speaking, the pointwise approach aims at learning a function $f(x)$ predicting the real-value or ordinal score of a document $x$ using the loss function $L(f; x_j, y_j)$.

 A number of existing supervised machine learning algorithms can be readily used for this purpose.
 Ordinal regression and classification algorithms can also be used in pointwise approach when they are used to predict the score of a single query-document pair, and it takes a small, finite number of values.

 Pairwise approach

 In this case, the learning-to-rank problem is approximated by a classification problem — learning a binary classifier $h(x_u, x_v)$ that can tell which document is better in a given pair of documents.
-The classifier shall take two images as its input and the goal is to minimize a loss function $L(h; x_u, x_v, y_{u,v})$.
-The loss function may reflect the average number of inversions in ranking.
+The classifier shall take two documents as its input and the goal is to minimize a loss function $L(h; x_u, x_v, y_{u,v})$.
+The loss function typically reflects the number and magnitude of inversions in the induced ranking.